 3) The Sounds of Sea Animals

 Oh, did I say it was peaceful underwater?
 There are sounds you will hear and it’s why divers dive.
-Squeaks and whistles might mean the songs of humpback whales or killer whales are close by and you instantly delight by a 360 degree turn around hoping to see one nearby.
+Squeaks and whistles might mean the songs of humpback whales or killer whales are close by.
+You’ll instantly get the desire to do a 360-degree turn hoping to see one nearby.